Alonso-del-Arte/chess/doc/GameRules.md

 ### More discussion of captures

+#### Captures by the king

+As we saw in the previous section, the rules for castling also forbid a king from passing through a square from which he may be captured, even if he would otherwise end up on a safe square.

 All this discussion of castling might cause players to forget that the king can capture.
 This can be a very important fact when your king is on the run but there's still a chance your opponent might screw up and unwittingly give up an important piece like a rook or a bishop.

+A king may not move to a square where he might be captured by one of the opponent's pieces.
+However, if the opponent is foolish enough to place a piece on a square immediately next to the king without support, the king can capture that piece.

+Since the king can capture, the king can also approach the opponent's pieces, of course taking care not to move to a threatened square.

 Depending on the situation, it might be a good idea for your king to approach an opponent's pieces in certain ways (assuming the target position is not otherwise